RonSalmon/rack-flasher/README.md

 ## Why? ##

-Because I want to use a _Rack_ flash, but Rack::Flash is difficult to use and the source makes no sense to me.
+Because I want to use a _Rack_ flash, but the current [Rack Flash library](https://rubygems.org/gems/rack-flash3) is difficult to use and the source makes no sense to me.
 [Sinatra Flash](https://rubygems.org/gems/sinatra-flash) has a nice implementation for the flash hash, it's easy to follow, all it needs is conversion to Rack middleware.

 ## Installation